Do you really need to worry about worming an indoor cat?

 Roundworm eggs can be brought indoors on shoes or clothes, and if your cat accidentally eats these, they may become infected.
 Roundworms can also be passed to kittens through an infected mother’s milk, so a young cat might already have worms before they even arrive at your home.

-Roundworms can also be transmitted to cats when they hunt – so if your indoor cat catches a lizard or rodent that finds its way into your house, they could be at risk for roundworms.
+Hunting is another way that roundworms can be transmitted to cats – so if your indoor cat catches a lizard or rodent that finds its way into your house, they could be at risk for roundworms.

 Hookworms

 Hookworms are small, blood-sucking worms that live in your cat's intestines and in large numbers can make your cat very sick.
-Lizards and rodents are a source of hookworm infection for indoor cats.
+Lizards, rodents and cockroaches that venture into the house are a source of hookworm infection for indoor cats.

 Lungworm

-Small animals such as lizards and rodents, as well as snails or slugs that might find their way indoors on plants, can also be a source of lungworms, small worms that live within, and damage your cat's lungs.
+Small animals such as lizards and rodents, as well as snails or slugs that might find their way indoors, can be a source of lungworms to indoor cats.
+Lungworms are small worms that live within and cause damage to the airways, lungs and surrounding blood vessels of infected cats.

 Heartworm